The Victoria Bug Zoo offers an opportunity to view and experience real (live) tropical bugs from around the world.

 - Children and Youth – ages 5 – 17 – $8.00

-(Rates are current as of March 2018.
+(Tax not included.
+Rates are current as of April 2023.
 Please check the Victoria Bug Zoo website for up-to-date information)

-The Victoria Bug Zoo is a two-room mini zoo located in downtown Victoria, British Columbia, Canada.
-It is just one block north of the Fairmont Empress Hotel (which is another must see).
+The Victoria Bug Zoo is a two-room mini-zoo in downtown Victoria, British Columbia, Canada.
+It is just one block north of the Fairmont Empress Hotel (which is another must-see).

 The official address is: